dentarg/auth0-blog/_posts/2017-12-05-developing-restful-apis-with-hapijs.markdown

 ## Hapi Features

-**Hapi** is a simple to use configuration-centric framework that provides a set of amazing built-in functionalities that allows developers build web applications and services quickly and effectively with JavaScript.
+**Hapi** is a simple to use configuration-centric framework that provides an amazing set of built-in functionality, which allows developers build web applications and services quickly and effectively with JavaScript.
 Check out some of the features below that makes it a worthy framework to consider for your next project.

 {% include tweet_quote.html quote_text="Hapi is a simple to use configuration-centric framework that provides a set of amazing built-in functionalities that allows developers build web applications and services quickly." %}

 * **Authentication and Authorization**: Hapi ships with built-in authentication and authorization schemes and strategies.
 Anonymous, basic-auth, cookie-based and token-based authentication schemes are provided in the Node.js framework.
 * **Caching**: Hapi provides powerful client and server side caching via [catbox](https://github.com/hapijs/catbox) and makes using cache very convenient.
-* **Routing**: Hapi provides a router that allows you to express how your web application or API routes should look like.
+* **Routing**: Hapi provides a router that allows you to express how your web application or API routes should look.
 * **Validation**: With `Joi`, object schema validation is a breeze in Hapi.
 * **Cookies**: Hapi provides several configuration options for making dealing with cookies flexible, safe and simple.
 * **Logging**: Logging is key when building quality software.
 Hapi ships with built-in logging methods.